New Ford Academy

 The majority of pupils’ learning takes place in the classroom.
 However, at times, it may be necessary to deliver small programmes in a more purposeful area, which we are fortunate to have equipped for this purpose.

-Continuous dialogue between the School Business Manager and the SEN department takes place to ensure that resources are constantly updated and relevant to individual needs.
+Continuous dialogue between the School Business & Operations Manager and the SEND department takes place to ensure that resources are constantly updated and relevant to individual needs.

 Disabled toilet facilities are available for pupils, staff and visitors.